BaseMax/FirstPWA/README.md

 - Clone https://github.com/googlecodelabs/your-first-pwapp.git and click OK.
 - Once the repo has loaded, edit the .env file, and update it with your DarkSky API key.
 - Click the Show Live button to see the PWA in action.

+### Tutorial Compile

+- Unpack the downloaded zip file.
+- Run npm install to install the dependencies required to run the server.
+- Edit server.js and set your DarkSky API key.
+- Run node server.js to start the server on port 8000.
+- Open a browser tab to http://localhost:8000

 ## References